 Who are these tourists?

 To go on a trip to Antarctica you need two things: time and money.
-Time because you will have to take many flights to go all the way from China to Antarctica, and then stay several days to make it worth.
+Time because you will have to take many flights to go all the way from China to Antarctica, and then stay several days to make it worth it.
 Money is needed for the same reasons and because this destination is really uncommon.
 This is why most Chinese tourists going there are aged (between 40 and 50 years old).
 However, they remain younger than Western tourists who are on average between 60 and 70 years old.
 They are also very well off!
 Indeed, this type of destination attracts Chinese who have already visited many countries (especially in Europe).
 So they had enough money to travel the world before.
 In addition, Antarctica is a very expensive destination.
 The cheapest “packages” will start around $ 10,000 but can easily go up to close to $ 100,000 for a luxurious pack.

 How to market your agency/tour operator to the Chinese?

 Digital marketing is the key!
 To attract the attention of Chinese tourists, you have to be there where they spend the most time: on their smartphones!
 Since the digital revolution, the Chinese are hyper-connected and tend to prefer to use the internet for any of their purchase.
-It’s faster, easier, the choice and the price range are bigger.
+It’s faster and easier, and the choice and the price range are bigger.
 So you have to create a site in Mandarin and reference it on Baidu.
 To make yourself known, use Chinese social networks (WeChat, Weibo …) because the Great Firewall of China censors all social networks used in the West.
-WeChat is used by millions of users every day.
+WeChat is used by millions of users every day?
 It is therefore important to have a presence on these networks so that the Chinese can know your agency.

-If you need more tips for a travel digital marketing strategy, please contact our GMA Agency Website !
+If you need more tips for a travel digital marketing strategy, please contact our GMA Agency Website!